Yinkusadel/14-fcc-technical-documentation-page/README.md

 ![screenshot](./app_screenshot.png)

-### This PR adds a Technical Documentation Page using basic html ,CSS media queries,and other css properties.
+### A Technical Documentation Page using basic html ,CSS media queries,and other css properties.

 ## Built With